Jeimer Candelario Player Props: Nationals vs. Reds

-The Washington Nationals, including Jeimer Candelario and his .676 slugging percentage over his past 10 games, take on starting pitcher Luke Weaver and the Cincinnati Reds at Nationals Park, Monday at 6:05 PM ET.
+Jeimer Candelario -- with a slugging percentage of .784 in his past 10 games, including four home runs -- will be in action for the Washington Nationals against the Cincinnati Reds, with Brett Kennedy on the mound, on July 4 at 11:05 AM ET.

-He hit a home run while going 1-for-3 in his previous game against the Phillies.
+In his previous game, he hit a home run while going 1-for-3 against the Reds.

 Jeimer Candelario Game Info & Props vs. the Reds